Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Simulation Results

-We simulate the error probability of asynchronous neighbor discovery via sparse OFDM.
-The system parameters are the same as in the synchronous setting.
+We next investigate the error probability of asynchronous device identification.
+We choose the parameters as $B = \lceil 2.5 K \rceil$, $C_0 = C_2 = 4$.
+The code rate $R=0.5$ is used to encode the device index, and thus $C_1 = 2 \lceil \log N \rceil$.
+The number of time-domain samples used for delay estimation is $C_3 = 1000$ for both cases of $K=10$ and $K=50$, and $C_3 = 2000$ for $K=100$.
 The device population is $N = 2^{38}$ and the maximum delay in terms of transmit samples is $M = 20$.
-The delay of each device transmission is assumed to be multiples of $T_s$.
-Fig.~\ref{fig:discrete_supp} shows the error probability of asynchronous neighbor discovery.
-Fig.~\ref{fig:discrete_md} and Fig.~\ref{fig:discrete_fa} show the missed detection rate and false alarm rate, respectively.
+Fig.~\ref{fig:discrete_supp} shows the error probability of asynchronous device identification.
+Fig.~\ref{fig:discrete_md} shows the missed detection rate (per active user), respectively.
 As in the synchronous setting, the error probability is low under moderate SNR, which confirms our theoretical analysis.
-In order to achieve a similar error performance, the required code length is more than that of synchronous setting.